satra124/emco-base-test/examples/dtc/external_access/Example_auth.md

 Install the Kubernetes edge clusters and make sure it supports istio with single root CA. Note down the kubeconfig for the edge cluster which is required later during configuration.

 ## Configure
-(1) Set the KUBE_PATH1 and KUBE_PATH2 enviromnet variables to cluster kubeconfig file path.
+(1) Set the KUBE_PATH1 and KUBE_PATH2 environment variables to cluster kubeconfig file path.
+Set the CLUSTER1_ISTIO_INGRESS_GATEWAY_ADDRESS and CLUSTER2_ISTIO_INGRESS_GATEWAY_ADDRESS environment variables to reflect the Istio ingress address for each cluster.

 (2) Set the HOST_IP enviromnet variables to the address where emco is running.

+(3) Set the CLIENT_SERVICE_IMAGE_REPOSITORY environment variable to the location of the httpbin-client image.

-(3) Generate certs and keys
+(4) Generate certs and keys
 ```shell
 cd examples/certs/httpbin/server
 ./gen-server-certs.sh